 By doing this, you can see which age group of women is a better audience.
-After you find that specific groups click more on your ad, switch to conversion, and invest more money on the audience you know are more responsive to your ad and less to those with lower numbers.
+After you find that specific groups click more on your ad, switch to conversion, and invest more money on the audience you know is more responsive to your ad and less on those with lower numbers.

 Want to know how to use Facebook Ads for psychiatrists and properly set up your campaign structure?
 Meet our marketing experts and learn more about Facebook advertising.

 The next audience is Custom Audience.
 With Custom Audience, a company can create and save an audience that has interacted with your site or engaged with your content or app.

 One example is if someone interacted with one of your posts, Facebook Ads will remember them so they can be targeted in the future.
 This allows a company to retarget an audience that already has a certain degree of interest in its brand and as a result, is more likely to make a purchase.